worldpossible/rachelplus/README.md

 3. MPT upgrade to Firmware 1.2.10_root

 ## RACHEL initial setup script for Intel CAP
 Running the following script will configure the Intel CAP hardware up to the point where you can start loading content onto that harddrive (into the folder /media/RACHEL/rachel).

-At the moment, this script provides the ability to: (1) install RACHEL to a new CAP; (2) repair RACHEL after firmware upgrade; (3) install all available content for a paticular language, and (4) install KA Lite (BETA).
+At the moment, this script provides the ability to:
+  1. Install RACHEL to a new CAP,
+  2. Repair RACHEL after firmware upgrade,
+  3. Install all available content for a paticular language,
+  4. Install KA Lite (BETA).

 NOTE:  COPY/PASTE BOTH LINES into your CAP shell/console
 ```bash
 wget https://raw.githubusercontent.com/rachelproject/rachelplus/master/cap-rachel-configure.sh \